-Looking for a fun craft to involve the whole family, check out this tutorial on How to Make DIY Paper Christmas Trees that can be used alone, on a garland or as a tree ornament.
+Looking for a fun craft to involve the whole family, check out this tutorial on How to Make DIY Paper Christmas Trees that can be used alone, on a garland, or as a tree ornament.
 A cheap DIY Christmas tree made with regular white paper.

 As I folded my trees, I was reminded of the folded Fortune Telling game we made as kids.
 Do you remember those?
 You may also find these trees, which are called Origami or Chatterbox.

-The thing I remember most, is how excited I was when I finally leaned to fold them correctly.
+The thing I remember most is how excited I was when I finally learned to fold them correctly.
 You may feel the same about these trees.

-That is why I have included a video tutorial as well as the written blog.
+That is why I have included a video tutorial and the written blog.
 You may find it helpful to refer to both.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

 Origami art is derived from a combination of the Japanese words “ori” which means folding and “kami” for paper.
 Therefore, origami art is the folding of paper.
 The unique thing about origami paper folding is that it’s formed into sculptures without cutting, gluing, or taping the paper.

 There are many sculptures you can fold with this technique such as swans, however, we are focusing today on making fun Christmas trees.